coq/coq/doc/sphinx/language/extensions/match.rst

          The variable ident is bound several times in pattern term Found a constructor of inductive type term while a constructor of term is expected

-   Patterns are incorrect (because constructors are not applied to the correct number of the arguments, because they are not linear or they are wrongly typed).
+   Patterns are incorrect (because constructors are not applied to the correct number of arguments, because they are not linear or they are wrongly typed).

 .. exn:: Non exhaustive pattern matching.